CornellProjects/hlthpal/web/README.md

   ```
 ---
 ####  GET 'api/patients/data'
-* Get list of all patients with their latest score and answer data.
+* Get list of all patients with their latest score, notes, answer data and sector data.
 For privileged users only.
 * URL: http://127.0.0.1:8000/api/patients/data
 * Request: